 Vivint offers 24/7 customer service via phone and online chat.
 We love this around-the-clock availability for consumers—no one wants to be stuck with a malfunctioning alarm in the middle of the night.

 When it comes to customer service ratings, both Vivint and ADT have mixed reviews.
 But Vivint has made it a priority to improve in this area, and the company has been recognized recently for its efforts.
-In fact, Vivint was rated number one for customer satisfaction by J.D.
-Power in 2017.
+In fact, Vivint was rated number one in 2017 for customer satisfaction by J.D.
+Power.

 Features and equipment